 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 An interview is an opportunity to show potential employers that you're the best candidate for the role.
 One popular question to prepare for is "What is your greatest strength?"
-In this article, we explain what interviewers mean when they ask for your greatest strength and describe how to prepare for the interview question.
-We also provide tips to remember when responding and sample answers to help you practice.
+In this article, we explain what interviewers mean when they ask for your greatest strength and describe how to prepare for this interview question.
+We also provide tips to remember when responding and sample answers to help you practise.